afeborgeaud/dsmpy/README.md

 conda install -n pydsm -c conda-forge obspy geographiclib -y
 ```

-5) Activate the pydsm conda pydsm environment. *pydsm* should be run within this enviroment (otherwise, you might miss some dependencies)
+5) Activate the pydsm conda environment. *pydsm* should be run within this enviroment (otherwise, you might miss some dependencies)
 ```
 conda activate pydsm
 ```